myzhang24/SpaceCurves/README.md

 # SpaceCurves
  The SpaceCurves Package in Macaulay2

-The package tutorial is rendered by Macaulay2 in index.html.
+Open index.html with a browser to read the package tutorial rendered by Macaulay2.
-Open with a browser.
+The turorial is for the V2 version of the package.